Trump administration slashes imperiled spotted owls' habitat

 “This revision guts protected habitat for the northern spotted owl by more than a third.
 It’s Trump’s latest parting gift to the timber industry and another blow to a species that needs all the protections it can get to fully recover,” said Noah Greenwald, endangered species director for the Center for Biological Diversity.

 Timber groups applauded the decision, which won’t take effect for 60 days.
-More thinning and management of protected forests is necessary to prevent wildfires, which devastated about 300 acres (121 hectares) of spotted owl habitat last fall, said Travis Joseph, president of the American Forest Resources Council.
+More thinning and management of protected forests is necessary to prevent wildfires, which devastated 560 square miles (1,450 square kilometers) of spotted owl habitat last fall, said Travis Joseph, president of the American Forest Resources Council.
+Of that, about 300 square miles (777 square kilometers) is no longer considered viable for the birds.

 Loss of the ability to log in areas protected for the spotted owl has devastated rural communities, he said.
 The 3.4 million acres (1.4 million hectares) removed from federal protections Wednesday includes all of Oregon’s so-called O&C lands, which are big timber territory.
 The more than 2 million acres (809,000 hectares) are spread in a checkerboard pattern over 18 counties in western Oregon.

-Note: This story was first published on Jan.
-13, 2021.
-It was updated on Jan.
-14, 2021, to correct the amount of owl habitat devastated by Oregon wildfires last fall.
-About 560 square miles (1,450 square kilometers) of potential owl habitat burned, not 300 acres, and 300 square miles (777 square kilometers) is no longer considered viable for the birds.